Data Breaches Hit California Small Businesses, Too

 Learn why these companies fell prey to breaches and how you can avoid their mistakes.

 National Fraud Awareness Week is the perfect opportunity for professionals and business owners to reflect on the far-reaching impact of fraud.
-It’s coming up on August 5 and will last until the 11th.
+It’s coming up later this year, beginning November 11 and lasting until the 17th.
 During this week-long conversation, one of the most important areas of discussion will likely be how fraudsters use data breaches to gain access to key information they’ll later use to siphon money from legitimate sources — and ruin millions of lives in the process.

 Small business owners might not see themselves as potential victims and instead assume hackers only ever really go after the huge brands mentioned in the news.